monsterkrampe/crystal/exercises/concept/interest-is-interesting/.docs/introduction.md

 The code within a while loop will continue to execute while the condition evaluates to truthy.
 While loops are often used when the number of iterations is not known beforehand but can be used in any situation where a loop is needed.

-The condition is evaluated before the code within the loop is executed, which means that if the condition is true the code within the loop will never be executed.
+The condition is evaluated before the code within the loop is executed, which means that if the condition is false the code within the loop will never be executed.

 ```crystal
 i = 0